8 Mistakes to Avoid When Baking a Whole Ham

-In my opinion, if you’ve decided to make a holiday ham for Easter, you’ve certainly made the right choice.
+In my opinion, if you’ve decided to make a holiday ham, you’ve certainly made the right choice.
 It’s my favorite main dish for any large gathering!
-But even though there isn’t much cooking involved, there are a couple of things to avoid when buying and preparing the ham so that you can have the perfect centerpiece for your special meal.
+But even though there isn’t much cooking involved, there are some things to avoid when buying and preparing the ham so that you can have the perfect centerpiece for your special meal.

 There are two kinds of cured whole hams: country hams and city hams.
 Country hams are uncooked hams like prosciutto, and they are not the kind you usually see pre-cooked and/or spiral-sliced.
 And stay away from canned hams, which are not whole pieces of meat but smaller pieces pressed together.